2baOrNot2ba/SWHT/README.md

 pip install SWHT
 ```

-While developing it is useful to do a developer install:
+While developing it is useful to do a developer install in the SWHT directory:

 ```
-sudo python setup.py develop
+python -m pip install --editable .
 ```

 Otherwise, the standard install will install the package: